Xiongnu: Southern Xiongnu

 Coincidentally, the Southern Xiongnu were plagued by natural disasters and misfortunes—in addition to the threat posed by Punu.
 Consequently, in 50 AD, the Southern Xiongnu submitted to tributary relations with Han China.
 The system of tribute was considerably tightened by the Han, to keep the Southern Xiongnu under control.
-The chanyu was ordered to establish his court in the Meiji district of Xihe Commandery and the Southern Xiongnu were resettled in eight frontier commanderies.
+The Chanyu was ordered to establish his court in the Meiji district of Xihe Commandery and the Southern Xiongnu were resettled in eight frontier commanderies.
 At the same time, large numbers of Chinese were also resettled in these commanderies, in mixed Han-Xiongnu settlements.
-Economically, the Southern Xiongnu became reliant on trade with the Han.
+Economically, the Southern Xiongnu became reliant on trade with the Han and annual subsidies from the Chinese court.

-Tensions were evident between Han settlers and practitioners of the nomadic way of life.
-Thus, in 94, Anguo Chanyu joined forces with newly subjugated Xiongnu from the north and started a large scale rebellion against the Han.